 Beyond that inconvenience, picking up at the airport means that you’ll pay airport fees and you’ll probably have to pay to park the car if you begin your itinerary in Tel Aviv.
 You don’t need a car in the cities, so you’ll be paying daily rental, insurance and parking fees to let the car sit idle while you sightsee on foot.

-A better idea is to pick up your rental car when you’re ready to leave Tel Aviv or Jerusalem and get road tripping.
+This may just be the most important tip for how to rent a car in Israel: A better idea is renting a car in Tel Aviv or Jerusalem when you’re ready to leave the cities and get road tripping.
 All of the major car rental companies have offices in the cities.
 If you want to rent a car in Jerusalem, you’ll find many of the offices clustered on King David Street just south of Mamilla Mall.
-If you want to pick up a car hire in Tel Aviv, there are several located on HaYarkon Street near Gordon and Frishman beaches.
+If you want to rent a car in Tel Aviv, there are several located on HaYarkon Street near Gordon and Frishman beaches.

 Do you need an International Driver’s Permit in Israel?